Skip to main content

 2. Toggle Dashcam on

-3. Choose settings:
+3. Choose recording mode:

-• Auto: Records when car is on
+• Auto: Records whenever the car is on (recommended)

 Dashcam Icon Status